 Not sure if you have them?
 Try this little test: Scrunch up your nose—see those lines down your nose?
 Now relax your face.
 Did those little wrinkles stick around or disappear?
-If you can see them, those are bunny lines.
+If you can see them, those are nose wrinkles.

 As with all expression lines, these wrinkles are typically caused by repeated facial movements in the area, like wrinkling your nose.
-“Certain people are more prone to getting bunny lines based on the way that they make their facial expressions,” Dr. Levine says.
+“Certain people are more prone to getting bunny lines based on the way that they make their facial expressions,” Levine says.
 “Some people crinkle up their nose when they laugh.
-Those people have very strong bunny lines.
 Other people never crinkle their nose, so they do not get bunny lines.”
-But there’s another way to develop these lines; Dr. Levine says they can also show up as a result of too much Botox between your eyebrows.
+But there’s another way to develop these lines; Levine says they can also show up as a result of too much Botox between your eyebrows.
 If you start to see your nasal muscles overcompensating, cool it on the between-the-brows injections.

-“The best way to treat bunny lines is to use just a bit of Botox on each side of the nose to smooth these wrinkles,” Dr. Levine says.
+“The best way to treat bunny lines is to use just a bit of Botox on each side of the nose to smooth these wrinkles,” Levine says.
 You’ll see results right away, which will continue to improve over the next few days and typically last three to four months.
-“The idea is to weaken or paralyze the muscles which bunch the skin to make the bunny line wrinkles,” says Dr. Levine.
+“The idea is to weaken or paralyze the muscles that bunch the skin to make the bunny line wrinkles,” says Levine.